It’s True – DJs Do Get Old(er)

 Not long ago I saw a post in one of the countless DJ facebook groups asking if anyone knew of any DJs who where still out working in the 40s.
-Obviously, this individual has yet to grasp the fact that for many of us, being a DJ is life long career—no different than if someone choose to be a lawyer, financial planner, teacher or operate some other type of small business or franchise.
+Obviously, the individual who posted that has yet to grasp the fact that for many of us, being a DJ is life long career—no different than if someone choose to be a lawyer, financial planner, teacher or operate some other type of small business or franchise.

 It may come as a surprise to some that there are a lot of DJs still out performing in their 60s, 70s and even 80s—and the reason is simple: they do a good job and have such great reputations that people keep booking them.